Financial Accountability Return Guide

 If a service provider reports:

-• an overall nil balance or deficit for each service/funding specification, no further action is required.
+• an overall nil balance or deficit for each service/funding specification, no further action is required

 • a surplus, please see the Management of surplus funds section.

-See the Financial Accountability – Information for Services for instructions on how to locate the funding specification financial accountability statement in ECCMS.
+See Financial Accountability – Information for Services for instructions on how to locate the funding specification financial accountability statement in ECCMS.

 1.3.
 Financial reporting requirements